Doma1204/HKUST-Robotics-Team-Software-Tutorial-2017/Tutorial 4 - Advance/4a-advance.md

 - Include its own header file(s)
 - You may use ```#define``` to create constant
 - You may use ```#define```, ```#ifdef```, ```#ifndef``` and ```#endif``` to do branching<br>
 In fact, it is handled by the compiler, thus the unused branches will not be compiled.
-Hence reducing file size.
+Hence reducing the file size.
-- Usually, there will be an initialization function<br>
+- Usually, there will be an initialize function<br>
   - Variables initialization
-  - GPIO / TIM / EXTI / NVIC or other necessary configuration
+  - GPIO / TIM / EXTI / NVIC or other necessary configurations
 - Consider what **input/output** or **read/write** functions are required
 - Consider is there anything that has to be check frequently / update procedurally<br>
 creating a ```LIBRARY_NAME_update``` function might help you